gitlabhq/gitlabhq/doc/project_services/mattermost.md

 redirect_to: '../user/project/integrations/mattermost.md'
 ---

-This document was moved to [user/project/integrations/mattermost.md](../user/project/integrations/mattermost.md).
+This document was moved to [another location](../user/project/integrations/mattermost.md).